 How do you know if an HOA reserve is adequately funded?

-Unfortunately, you can’t just look at the reserve account balance and decide that an association is adequately funded.
-In addition to checking what’s in the bank, it’s important to check for completed projects.
+Unfortunately, you can’t just look at the number to determine if your association’s reserve is adequately funded.
+In addition to checking what’s in the bank, it’s important to consider completed projects.